Leadership

 Experience

-Six Principles I Actually Lead By
+Six Principles I Use to Lead

 These are behavioral.
 The way I know they’re real is that I can describe specific times I’ve had to choose them over the easier option.